 3.4 Model in production

-Appropriate monitoring of the model’s performance over time depends on the implementation of the model: automatic real-time scoring requires continuous monitoring with automated tests to ensure stable model performance, while a manual setup with cyclical retraining or re-optimisation naturally includes performance checks in each cycle.
+Appropriate monitoring of the model’s performance over time depends on the implementation of the model: - Automatic real-time scoring requires continuous monitoring with automated test and validation methods for data quality and model performance, including transparency and fairness requirements.
+Data quality should be monitored during the life cycle of the model to preclude concept drift and to ensure stable model performance. - A manual setup with cyclical retraining or re-optimisation naturally includes performance checks in each cycle.
 In any case, a mechanism to flag possible changes in the performance over time should be in place.
+This monitoring should include model predictions in comparison with actual results.

-If the model is retrained or redeveloped based on the outcome of previous predictions, this feedback loop needs to be designed such that no additional bias is introduced.
+If the model is retrained or redeveloped based on the outcome of previous predictions or because model performance in production has dropped below requirements, this feedback loop needs to be designed such that no additional bias is introduced.
+While monitoring model performance, transparency and fairness requirements have to be included.

-The performance metric used when optimising the model reflects policy decisions, (for example, in prioritising sensitivity over precision).
+The performance metric used when optimising the model tends to reflect policy decisions (such as prioritising sensitivity over precision).
 As such policies can change, the performance metric must be adjusted when updating the model.
+The model should be adjustable to changing circumstances, such as changes in legislation.

 Risks:

-• Performance degrading over time (for example, due to change in demographics)
+• Performance degrading over time (for example, due to change in demographics or other circumstances such as laws and regulations).

 • Model is ‘repurposed’ over time, and predictions begin to be used out of context.